SBA 7(a) Loans: The Essential Guide

 The SBA doesn’t set a specific credit score but prefers higher credit scores.
 Each lender will set its own credit score cutoff.

 In addition, the SBA uses the FICO® Small Business Scoring Service™ (SBSS) to analyze a company’s credit.
-The SBSS aggregates the personal credit scores of up to five business owners (each at least 20%), the business credit score of the company, and financial data provided on forms 1919 and 1920.
+The SBSS aggregates the personal credit scores of up to five business owners (each with a minimum of 20%), the business credit score of the company, and financial data provided on Forms 1919 and 1920.
 SBSS scores range from 0-300, and most businesses need a score of 155 to qualify.

 Cash Flow